ui5-community/bestofui5-website/README.md

 https://bestofui5.org/#/packages?search=live&tokens=middleware:type&sort=downloadsCurrentFortnight

 Each packages has metadata added what type it is and what tags are associated with it.
-Data is coming from GitHub and NPM.
+Data is coming from GitHub, NPM and Visual Studio Marketplace.

+The search is divided into three sections:

+- search by name and description
+- filter by type, tags and license
+- sorting

+The filter narrows down the results more and more with each selected field.

 ### Object View